laderast/RBootcamp_old/chapter4.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:24146e724e
 ## Loading data

-We've been hiding some of the complexity of the analysis from you until now.
+We've been hiding some of the complexity of the analysis procedure from you until now.
 One of the most confusing parts about R to learn is how to load data.
+We'll take it step by step.

 There are three main formats we'll have to deal with: